ghosh-ayush/IFS_ATS/README.md

 1. Copy `.env.example` to `.env` and fill in your AWS and OpenAI credentials.
    Configuration variables are loaded with `python-decouple` from this file.
+The `scripts/setup_db.sh` script used in CI checks for required RDS environment variables and simply skips setup if they are missing.
+This allows the workflow to succeed even when database credentials aren't provided.

 2. Install dependencies:
    ```bash